Juan Diego Falls are a set of waterfalls situated in El Yunque National Forest.

 In Puerto Rico, we call ourselves Boricua.
 It's a unique name honoring our Island heritage, but it's so much more.

-Boricua is a spirit, flavor, and rhythm that you'll feel in every part of our Island.
-It's a state of mind and a way of life, embodied by our proud, passionate people.
+Boricua is a spirit, flavor, and rhythm that you can only find in one place on earth – Puerto Rico.
+It's a state of mind and a way of life, embodied by our proud, passionate people, that you'll feel in every part of our Island.
+Delve deeper into what it means to 'Live Boricua' as our vibrant culture invites you in.
 When you bask in the warmth of our beaches, when you taste the love in our food, when you embrace the call of our adventures, you'll find that spirit in yourself, too.

 Enhance your visit to Puerto Rico with a stay at these excellent Marriott International properties, featuring uniquely decorated guestrooms, locally curated in-room amenities, and culturally immersive experiences.